zhuminjie/OpenSeesPyDoc/docs/systemobj.rst

       There is only one global :class:`system` object.
       Creating another :class:`system` object
-      will automatically invalid the previous :class:`system` objects.
+      will automatically invalidate the previous :class:`system` objects.

 .. _system-class-methods: